Asthma Medications (Rescue Inhalers and Controller)

 We recommend rinsing the mouth and gargling the throat after using any of these controller inhaler medications.
 Please ask us to review the proper use of your daily medication and inhaler, if you are unsure or unclear on its usage for any reason.
 The proper use of controller medicine is essential for long-term improvement of asthma.

 If you have questions about your inhaler or are deciding whether inhalers may be right for you, come see Dr. Atul Shah.
-The Center for Asthma & Allergy in Shirley, Long Island, New York has proudly served Suffolk County for over a decade and is dedicated to welcoming new patients in a friendly, patients-first atmosphere.
-Please contact Dr. Shah’s office at (631) 395-5464 for a consultation to discuss all of your symptoms with our Board Certified allergy & asthma specialist.
+The Center for Asthma & Allergy in Shirley and Centereach, New York and has proudly served Suffolk County for over 15 years.
+The staff is dedicated to welcoming new patients in a friendly, patient-first atmosphere.
+Please contact Dr. Shah’s office at 631-446-1436 or 631-395-5464 for a consultation to discuss all of your symptoms with our Board Certified allergy & asthma specialist.